argonne-lcf/alcf4_benchmarks/nekRS-ML/README.md

 * `system_name`: This is the ALCF system to run on and determines which nekRS config script to run (e.g., [nrsrun_aurora](https://github.com/argonne-lcf/nekRS-ML/blob/alcf4/examples/shooting_workflow_adios/nrsrun_aurora) for Aurora).
 Please take a close look at these scripts for details on how the config file is generated, what environment variables are set, and how the workflow is executed.
 * `/path/to/nekRS`: The path to the install directory where nekRS was built
 * `--client`: This selects the client to be used to transfer data during online training and must be set to `adios` for this benchmark.
 This parameter is already set in `gen_run_script`.
 * `--deployment`: This selects the deployment strategy for the workflow.
-It can be set to `colocated` or `clustered`.
-It is set to `colocated` at the moment, but the vendor may change it to clustered if desired.
+It is set to `clustered` for this benchmark (see the [data transfer performance analysis slides](./material/data_transfer_perf_analysis.pdf) for more detail on the deployment startegy).
 * `--venv_path`: The path to a virtual environment to load.
 This is not needed if the base environment has all the dependencies needed by the GNN.
 If a venv is not specified, the script will create one and install the needed dependencies.
 * For a full list of parameters accepted by `gen_run_script`, execute `./gen_run_script --help`.